isc-projects/kea/doc/guide/dhcp4-srv.rst

 Authoritative DHCPv4 Server Behavior
 ------------------------------------

-The original DHCPv4 specification (`RFC
+The original DHCPv4 specification (:ref:`RFC
-2131 <http://tools.ietf.org/html/rfc2131>`__) states that if a client requests an address in the INIT-REBOOT state, of which the server has no knowledge, the server must remain silent, except if the server knows that the client has requested an IP address from the wrong network.
-By default, Kea follows the behavior of the ISC dhcpd instead of the specification and also remains silent, if the client requests an IP address from the wrong network, because configuration information about a given network segment is not known to be correct.
-Kea only rejects a client's DHCPREQUEST with a DHCPNAK message if it already has a lease for the client, but with a different IP address.
+2131 <http://tools.ietf.org/html/rfc2131>`) states that if a client requests an address in the INIT-REBOOT state, of which the server has no knowledge, the server must remain silent, except if the server knows that the client has requested an IP address from the wrong network.
+By default, Kea follows the behavior of the ISC dhcpd daemon instead of the specification and also remains silent if the client requests an IP address from the wrong network, because configuration information about a given network segment is not known to be correct.
+Kea only rejects a client's DHCPREQUEST with a DHCPNAK message if it already has a lease for the client with a different IP address.
 Administrators can override this behavior through the boolean ``authoritative`` (``false`` by default) setting.